-Racket files can be turned into executable scripts under Unix and Mac OS X. Under Windows, a compatibility layer like Cygwin support the same kind of scripts, or scripts can be implemented as batch files.
+Racket files can be turned into executable scripts on Unix and Mac OS X. On Windows, a compatibility layer like Cygwin support the same kind of scripts, or scripts can be implemented as batch files.

 19.2.1 Unix Scripts